 CSS funds will be used to implement a new Crisis Response Team (CRT) to respond to crises in the community; to help de-escalate the situation and support the individual to remain stable in the community; and to avoid the additional trauma of being transported to the Emergency Department (ED) in a locked vehicle, whenever possible.
-The CRT is comprised of a mental health clinician (1.0 FTE); a case manager (1.0 FTE); and a Peer Advocate (1.0 FTE); and will be supported by a half-time law enforcement officer (0.5 FTE).
+The CRT is comprised of a case manager (1.0 FTE) and a half-time law enforcement officer (0.5 FTE) from the Hollister Police Department (HPD).
+In addition, a mental health clinician is available to support the CRT on a case-by-case basis.
+A Peer Advocate (1.0 FTE) may be added in the next fiscal year.